turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables-conditionals.md

 - Birthday earlier in the year partner: Concatenation
 - Birthday later in the year partner: Interpolation

 Take 3 minutes to read through the section you were assigned to, and implement it in your Dev Tools.
-When the timer goes off, you and your partner will walk each other through the method you read about.
+Then, you and your partner will walk each other through the method you read about.
 </section>

 #### 1. Concatenation